How to Clear the Cache in Kodi

 If you’re a long-time Kodi user, though, you might have noticed your streaming speed has grown slow and stuttery during regular use.
-With so much usage over a long period, it’s unsurprising that Kodi can occasionally feature slowdowns and buffering.
-While a certain amount of playback problems can be caused by network instability or typical slowdowns when buffering, sometimes the platform itself becomes too slow to use reliably.
-If this is what has happened for you, it may be time to empty out the cache.
+With so much usage over a long period, it’s not surprising that Kodi occasionally features slowdowns and buffering.
+While many playback problems occur from network instability or typical buffering slowdowns, the platform becomes too slow to use reliably in general.
+Whenever this situation occurs, it may be time to empty the cache.

-Just like with an Android phone or tablet, clearing your cache in Kodi isn’t a process you have to do very often, but it can be pretty helpful when it comes to fixing small issues with interface and playback.
-Unlike in the Android environment, however, clearing your cache in Kodi requires an additional plugin.
+Like Android phones or tablets, clearing the cache in Kodi isn’t a process you have to complete often.
+However, the process helps fix minor issues on interface functionality and playback.
+Unlike the Android environment, clearing your cache in Kodi requires an additional plugin.

-For this guide, we’re using Kodi 17.6 running on a Windows 10 PC.
-Other than your Kodi device—be it a streaming box, phone, or tablet—you’ll first need to install a Kodi repository called Super Repo.
-Super repo contains many add-ons for Kodi and from here we will be able to find a tool for cleaning our Kodi cache.
-The current tool for clearing the Kodi cache is called SIMTECH Wizard.
+For this guide, we’re using Kodi 19.0 running on a Windows 10 PC.
+Besides your Kodi device, whether it is a streaming box, phone, or tablet, you’ll first need to install the Super Repo repository.
+Super Repo contains many add-ons for Kodi, and it includes a tool for clearing Kodi cache called SIMTECH Wizard.

 Installing Super Repo

-- Select the file manager, then tap or double-click “Add source” and select the “None” field to open the text field.
+- Select the file manager, then tap or double-click “Add source” and select the “None” option to open the text field.

-- Enter “http://srp.nu” exactly as shown in the field using Kodi’s built-in keyboard.
+- Enter “http://srp.nu” without quotes in the field using Kodi’s built-in keyboard.

-Now that we have SuperRepo downloaded, we need to install it.
+Now that you have SuperRepo downloaded, you need to install it.
 Kodi makes this unnecessarily complicated, but the steps are simple when laid out for you.
 Go back to the Kodi home screen, and select “Add-Ons” from the left-side menu.
-Then select the packaged item (it looks like an open box) in the upper left-hand corner of the screen.
+Then select the packaged item (it looks like an open box) in the screen’s upper left-hand corner.

-Select “Install from zip file,” scroll down to “SuperRepo” in your list of zip files, and select it.
-Select “krypton”, then “all”, and then finally select “superrepo.kodi.krypton.all-0.7.04.zip”.
-(Note that the zip file may have a different name as time passes and additional SuperRepo builds drop, but there will only be one zip file in the directory, and it should be straightforward to identify which file you need.)
-Hit “OK” and the SuperRepo files will extract from the zip archive.
+Select “Install from zip file,” scroll down and select “SuperRepo.”
+Choose “krypton,” then “all,” and then select “superrepo.kodi.krypton.all-0.7.04.zip.”
+Note that the zip file may have a different name as time passes and additional SuperRepo builds drop, but there will only be one zip file in the directory, and it should be straightforward to identify which file you need.
+Choose “OK,” and the SuperRepo files will extract from the zip archive.

-Now we need to install the files into Kodi.
-Select “Install” from repository” (it’s right above “install from zip file”) then click “Super Repo All.”
-A whole list of add-on categories will appear; you can explore these add-ons at your leisure, but for now, select “Program Add-ons” and then “SIMTECH WIZARD.”
-Select Install, and the add-on will install!
+Now, you need to install the files into Kodi.
+Select “Install from repository” (it’s right above “install from zip file”), then click “Super Repo All.”
+A whole list of add-on categories appears.
+You can explore these add-ons at your leisure, but for now, select “Program Add-ons,” then “SIMTECH WIZARD,” and then choose “Install.”

 Using Simtech Wizard

-Now that we’ve got the Simtech Wizard installed (whew!), we need to open it so that we can clear out that cache!
-Go back to the main menu and head to the Add-on browser.
-Select “Program add-ons” and then “Simtech Wizard.”
+Now that you’ve got the Simtech Wizard installed, you need to open it so that you can clear out that Kodi cache!
+Go back to the main menu (usually by pressing “Backspace”) and click on “Add-ons.”
+Select “Program add-ons” and then choose “Simtech Wizard.”

 Using Simtech Wizard to Clear Your Kodi Cache